carpentries/carpentries.org-archive/pages/core-team-projects.md

 <strong>January - March (Q1) 2019</strong>
 </summary>

-#### Develop a system to evaluate and measure project/program outcomes
+#### Develop a System to Evaluate and Measure Project/Program Outcomes

 Each staff team project will need sign-off from the Assessment and Equity and Inclusion Lead (Kari).
 We currently do not have a system to define what assessment/E&I looks like across projects and programmatic outcomes.
 The purpose of this project is to develop such a system in the form of a rubric and/or checklist.
 </details>